lauchunhin/NS-Shaft/README.md

-# Jumping Jack: Platform Pursuit
+# NS Shaft: Platform Pursuit

-Welcome to the repository of **Jumping Jack: Platform Pursuit**, an exciting platform game written in assembly language.
+Welcome to the repository of **NS Shaft**, an exciting platform game written in assembly language.
 This game is a thrilling journey of agility and quick reflexes, where the player navigates through moving platforms.

+## Project Description
+This project aims to recreate the NS-Shaft game using the MIPS assembly language.
+The goal is to replicate the original game’s mechanics and gameplay as closely as possible, while also taking advantage of the unique features and capabilities of the MIPS architecture.
+NS-Shaft is a platform game where the player attempts to descend into a cave.
+These platforms move upwards at a slowly accelerating speed.
+At the top of the screen is a set of spikes.
+The goal of the game is to drop from one platform to another fast enough to avoid being hit by the spikes, but slow enough not to fall off the bottom of the screen.

 ## Language Used

 This game is implemented in **MIPS Assembly Language**.
 MIPS (Microprocessor without Interlocked Pipelined Stages) is a reduced instruction set computer (RISC) instruction set architecture (ISA) developed by MIPS Computer Systems.

 ## Game Mechanics